Rogue One: Digital recreation

-While much of the computer-generated imagery (CGI) received praise, some news organizations published criticism about certain aspects, including the visual effects (VFX) that were used to revive Peter Cushing, who had died in 1994, as Grand Moff Tarkin.
+While much of the computer-generated imagery (CGI) received positive reviews, some news organizations published criticism about certain aspects, including the visual effects that were used to revive Peter Cushing, who had died in 1994, as Grand Moff Tarkin.
 The Guardian's Catherine Shoard described the "resurrection" as a "digital indignity."
 Joseph Walsh of The Guardian raised legal and ethical issues about bringing a long-dead actor to life.
 Lucasfilm had obtained permission from Cushing's estate before deciding to use his likeness.
 The Washington Times' Eric Althoff rejected the entire concept of using CGI to recreate a deceased actor: "Alas, what we get is, basically, not a simulation, but an approximation of a simulation—a dead character portrayed by a living actor inhabiting not the character, but imitating the dead actor."
+In September 2024, Kevin Francis, who had been a personal friend of Cushing for many years prior to his death, filed a lawsuit against Disney for “Unjust Enrichment”, claiming that Cushing had made clear that he did not want his likeness reused without his consent.

 Some journalists also criticized the quality of the CGI that was used to represent a younger Carrie Fisher in order to portray Princess Leia at an earlier time, as well as its suitability in movie-making.
 Eliana Dockterman of Time wrote that "there was something particularly plastic about this version of the young Carrie Fisher—so smooth and so perfect it couldn't be real—that pulled me out of the moment."
-Kelly Lawler of USA Today said: "... while Tarkin is merely unnerving, the Leia cameo is so jarring as to take the audience completely out of the film at its most emotional moment.
+Kelly Lawler of USA Today said that "while Tarkin is merely unnerving, the Leia cameo is so jarring as to take the audience completely out of the film at its most emotional moment.
 Leia's appearance was meant to help the film end on a hopeful note (quite literally, as 'hope' is her line), but instead it ends on a weird and unsettling one."
 Michael Cavna of The Washington Post described the facial effect as feeling "distractingly artificial and nearly alien, like a plastered death mask robbed of authentic actorly effect, well beyond the usual artifice of Botox."
 For her part, Fisher was shown the CGI rendition of her younger self for the film by Kathleen Kennedy and "loved it."